-The world is being dominated by videos, finding effective ways to optimize Youtube videos should be in your to-do-list.
+The world is being dominated by videos, finding effective ways to optimize Youtube videos should be on your to-do list.

 From the start, business owners and entrepreneurs saw the potential of Youtube for business.